-Before taking a detailed look at what is a neural network, you should be aware of deep learning.
+Before we take a detailed look at what constitutes a neural network, let’s get a refresher on the concept of deep learning.

-Deep learning is a subset of machine learning that asks computers to do what comes naturally to humans: learn by example.
+Deep learning is a machine learning subset that makes computers do what comes naturally to humans: learn by example.

-The machine gets trained with images as examples.
-This process is very different from hardwiring a computer program so that it recognizes something and learns.
-You don't control how it learns; you control the aspects that go into it.
-Based on the images that are fed earlier, the computer identifies the object.
+Machines get trained with images as examples, a process very different from hardwiring a computer program to recognize something and learn.
+You don't control how it knows; you control the aspects that go into it.
+The computer identifies the object based on the images fed earlier.

-To understand how an artificial neuron works, we should know how the biological neuron works.
+To understand how an artificial neuron works, we should first understand how a biological neuron works.

 These receive information or signals from other neurons that get connected to it.

 Information processing happens in a cell body.
 These take in all the information coming from the different dendrites and process that information.